 Eimear Gleeson R.V.N. – Eimear graduated from Dundalk Institute of Technology in 2017 with a B.Sc in Veterinary Nursing.
 She previously worked in a mixed animal practice in County Meath before joining the team.
 She enjoys working with small animals, with a particular interest in pet nutrition and lab work.

 In her spare time, Eimear enjoys staying active, swimming and reading.
 She plays on her local senior ladies GAA and basketball teams.
-She lives at home with her Border collie named Tucker, and Pablo the cat.
+She lives at home with her Border collie named Tucker, and Louis and Penny the cat.